- What is a crime against humanity?

 Answer: B (source: International Association of Genocide Scholars)

 As a preview to the following activity, you might also want to ask students to write about the following prompt in their journals: What does the phrase "crime against humanity and civilization" mean to you?

-In groups or individually, have students read the first part of Reading 1, "Sovereignty cannot be conceived as the right to kill millions."
-Students should stop reading at the asterisks.
+In groups or individually, have students read the first part of Reading 1 from Totally Unofficial, "Sovereignty Cannot be Conceived as the Right to Kill Millions" Students should stop reading at the asterisks.
 To guide their reading, you might ask students to focus on the following comprehension questions: